francineimorais/bh_assignment/README.md

 * This [guide](https://docs.ultralytics.com/modes/export/#arguments) provides step-by-step instructions for how to train a custom Object Detector using **YOLOv8**.

-Após o estudo das documentações disponíveis sobre treinamento de deep learning models using TensorFlow or YoLo, apenas por questões de simplicidade de código optamos por utilizar YoLo para o desenvolvimento de nosso Object Detector.
+After studying the available documentation on training deep learning models using TensorFlow or YoLo, just for reasons of code simplicity, we decided to use YoLo for the development of our Object Detector.

-Da família de modelos baseados em YoLo, optamos por utilizar o YoLov8 because no momento da realização desse trabalho é a versão considerada state-of-art (SOTA) for training real-time object detectors, offering cutting-edge performance in terms of accuracy and speed.
-Sabemos que existe a família de modelos [YOLO-NAS](https://docs.ultralytics.com/models/yolo-nas/#overview) que em alguns estudos comparativos apresentou performance superior ao YoLov8 porém os modelos YoLo-NAS ainda não estão disponível para customização.
+From the family of models based on YoLo, we chose to use YoLov8 because, at the time of this work, it is considered a state-of-art (SOTA) for training real-time object detectors, offering cutting-edge performance in terms of accuracy and speed.
+We know that there is a family of models [YOLO-NAS](https://docs.ultralytics.com/models/yolo-nas/#overview) that in some comparative studies presented superior performance to YoLov8, but the YoLo-NAS models have not yet available for customization.

 ## Step 1.
 Data preparation
 Explicar sobre o formato dos dados para treinamento.
 Falar sobre o software que usamos para rotular os dados